Sargentsteak/Basic-Business-Solutions/README.md

 # Financial Analysis
-Here we are attempting to answer basic business solutions.
 The model can answer various analytical questions using data science .
 Kindly refer to the README file for the questions.

 Question 1: What was the best month for sale?
 How much was earned that month?